syuzannaharutyunyan7/NATS_service_project/README.md

-Perfect, I see exactly what you want 🙌 You’d like me to write a **professional, detailed, datelined README** for your **NATS Service Project**, in the same style/level of detail as the *Student Course Planner with Gemini AI* example.

-Here’s a **ready-to-paste `README.md`** for your repo:

----

 # NATS Service Project

 A Python-based event-driven microservice application that demonstrates a **3-layered architecture (API, Service, Data)** using **NATS messaging** for communication and **PostgreSQL** for persistence.